 Jump to the Code block for a combined complete example.

-The following examples will use the setup and record structure below to illustrate batch operations in an Aerospike database.
+The following examples will use the setup below to illustrate query aggregation with a stream UDF.

 The record structure:

-The following example uses a secondary index created on the
+The following example will execute a secondary index query, using an index created on the